Basic operations

 Test the operations

 inside the test folder.
-This file will contain your test cases. - Add the following header to
+This file contains your test cases.

 @test module;